 The purpose of a cover letter is to persuade your prospective employer that you are a strong candidate, capable of doing the advertised job, and are someone who’s great to work with.
 With so much to fit in it can herd to know where to start, and even harder to know where to stop.

 So, here’s our to the question “how long should a cover letter be?”:

-Now, no employer is going to read a boring 6-page cover letter.
+Obviously, this is going to be subjective from employer to employer but no one is going to read a boring 6-page cover letter.
 You should eventually be able to get your point across on one or two pages.
 But remember: the point of a cover letter is to persuade the employer to invite you for an interview.
 This is a subtle but critical distinction.

 Most job hunters sit down and think, “Okay, I need to write about me and make it fill one page.”

 The problem is, it’s not about you.
 It’s about them.
 A good candidate needs to show the employer that you understand their perspective, their problems, their goals, (and that you can offer them a solution.
 This mindset also makes it much easier to write a cover letter.

 In her book, ‘Bird by Bird: Some Instructions on Writing and Life’, Anne Lamont says that all good writers produce a terrible first draft.
 (Actually, ‘terrible’ isn't the exact word she uses...)
 Anyway.
 She says it’s what allows them “to write good second drafts and terrific third drafts.”
 In other words: don’t worry about how long your cover letter should be.
 Write, write, and write some more.
 You can always make it more concise later.